 The Aviary (Front St. E and Bayview Ave.) is set up for streaming but no TVs on the patio.
 Ask the manager for access.

-The Bottom Line (Yonge & Front St.) will start showing games on Monday June 14.
+The Bottom Line (Yonge & Front St.) has at least 1 TV on the patio.

 Brazen Head Irish Pub (Liberty Village) is showing games on the patio.

 Craft Beer Market (Yonge & Adelaide St. has an impressive patio hidden from the main street.
-They are ready to go on Friday.
+They are ready to go.

-Duke of Cornwall (University Ave South of Dundas) will have the patio ready for Friday.
+Duke of Cornwall (University Ave South of Dundas) has 4 TVs on their patio.

-Jack Astor’s – (Front & York St. near Union Station) will be showing the games starting Friday.
+Jack Astor’s – (Front & York St. near Union Station) has 2 TVs on the patio.

 King Taps (King and Bay St.) is ready to welcome you on Friday.

-The Queen Anne (Richmond & Peter St.) is still setting up and plans to show games next week.
+The Queen Anne (Richmond & Peter St.) is showing the games.

 Scotland Yard Pub (on the Esplanade near St. Lawrence Market) will only be showing games where only England is playing.
 Interesting…

-Shoeless Joe’s Esplanade (on the The Esplanade near St. Lawrence Market) has two large TVS that can be seen from the patio.
+Shoeless Joe’s Esplanade (on the The Esplanade near St. Lawrence Market) has 2 large TVS that can be seen from the patio.

 Wingporium Etobicoke (Islington Ave. & Titan Rd.) will have 1 TV set up on the patio.